deshiksergeev/marketplace-customer-analytics/README.md

 ### 2. Customer Ranking by AOV

-Customers with at least three orders are ranked by average order value (AOV), calculated as total order costs divided by the total number of orders.
+Customers with at least three orders are ranked by average order value, computed as total delivered cost divided by the number of delivered orders.

 The analysis returns the top 15 customers with the highest AOV and examines whether customers with a higher number of orders also tend to have a higher average order value.